Jvinniec/betasci/README.md

 Here I've listed personal projects that I've worked on.

 ### Algorithms
-A collection of various algorithms that I've put together can be accessed in the following repository:
+A collection of various algorithms in Python and C++ that I've put together can be accessed in the following repository:
 * [Algorithms](https://github.com/Jvinniec/algorithms)

 ### Python Projects